fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	* - 2.
 Variables
 	  - Adding additional variables will increase the X-axis.
 Varaible 1 and Variable 2, shown here, will appear on the Y-axis (along the side of hte question).
 Variables are commonly used as a means conveying a certain product, ie., Apple, McDonalds, Telus, etc.

 Certain question types have specific options within the choices/variables that allow for a deeper integration of your desired goal and effect.

-For instance,
+**Checkbox Question Type Choices**

 .. figure:: ../../resources/editor/cv_checkbox.png
 	:align: center